TheBandit105/Programming-Coursework/Programming Coursework Log.md

 #### 10:33 pm:

 I made a start on the LaTeX report of the project.
 Day 2 and 3's changes to the code have to uploaded to the project repository.

+### Day 4 - 04/04/20

+#### 11:46 pm:

+I made changes to the graphics of the game to fit the title of the game I have decided upon.
+The tile blocks were changed to mineral ores you would find in a cave and I changed the items to collect in the game from pizzas to being diamonds.